-Through the Integrated Health Care Management program, AmeriHealth Caritas Delaware works with practitioners, members, and outside agencies as appropriate to develop member-centered plan of care for members with special or complex health care needs.
-AmeriHealth Caritas Delaware's plan of care specifies mutually agreed-upon goals, medically necessary services, mental health, and substance use services (as shared with the member's consent), as well as any support services necessary to carry out or maintain the plan of care and planned care coordination activities.
-The member-centered plan of care also takes into account the cultural values and any special communication needs of the member, family and/or the child.
+Through the Integrated Health Care Management program, AmeriHealth Caritas Delaware works with practitioners, members, and outside agencies to develop a member-centered plan of care for those with special or complex health care needs.
+AmeriHealth Caritas Delaware's plan of care specifies agreed upon goals, medically necessary services, mental health, and substance use services (as shared with the member's consent), as well as any support services needed to carry out or maintain the plan of care, and planned care coordination activities.
+The member-centered plan of care also considers the cultural values and any special communication needs of the member, family and/or the child.

-AmeriHealth Caritas Delaware care planning is based upon a comprehensive assessment of each member's condition and needs.
-Each member's care is appropriately planned with active involvement and informed consent of the member and their family or caregiver, as clinically appropriate and legally permissible, and as determined by the member's practitioner and standards of practice.
+AmeriHealth Caritas Delaware care planning is based on a comprehensive assessment of each member's condition and needs.
+Each care plan is appropriately planned with active involvement and informed consent of the member, and their family or caregiver, as clinically appropriate and legally permissible, and as determined by the member's practitioner and standards of practice.

-AmeriHealth Caritas Delaware also utilizes EPSDT guidelines in the development of Treatment Plans for members under age 21.
+AmeriHealth Caritas Delaware also utilizes EPSDT guidelines in developing treatment plans for members under age 21.
 AmeriHealth Caritas Delaware works with practitioners to coordinate care with other treatment services provided by state agencies.

 Through AmeriHealth Caritas Delaware's Integrated Health Care Management program, the member is assisted in accessing any support needed to maintain the plan of care.
-The Plan and the PCP are expected to ensure that members and their families (as clinically appropriate) are fully informed of all covered and non-covered treatment options, as well as the recommended options, their expected effects, and any risks or side effects of each option.
-In order to make treatment decisions and give informed consent, available treatment for members will include the option to refuse treatment and shall include all treatments that are medically available, regardless of whether AmeriHealth Caritas Delaware provides coverage for those treatments.
+The Plan and the PCP ensure that members and their families (as clinically appropriate) are informed of all covered and non-covered treatment options, as well as the recommended options, their expected effects, and any risks or side effects of each option.
+To make decisions and give informed consent, treatment for members will include the option to refuse treatment and shall include all treatments that are medically available, regardless of whether AmeriHealth Caritas Delaware provides coverage.

-Member-centered plans of care for members with special health care needs are to be reviewed and updated every 12 months, at a minimum, or as determined by the member's PCP on the basis of the PCP's assessment of the member's health and developmental needs.
-The revised plan of care is expected to be incorporated into the member's medical record following each update.
+Plans of care for members with special health care needs are reviewed and updated every 12 months, at a minimum, or as determined by the PCP's assessment of the member's health and developmental needs.
+The revised plan of care is then incorporated into the member's medical record following each update.

-Coordinating Care Through Transitions and Discharge Planning
+Coordinating Care through Transitions and Discharge Planning

-One of the most important functions of a managed care organization is to assist in coordination of care during transitions.
-This includes, but is not limited to:
+An important function of a managed care organization is to assist in the coordination of care during transitions.
+This includes:

-- Changes in care settings, such as from hospital to home or hospital to rehab; - Changes in health status due to a new chronic, sometimes life-threatening condition;

-- Temporary or permanent changes in the fulcrum of care when a patient must change from a primary care physician to a specialist due to a surgical need or exacerbated by a chronic condition; - Changes in a living situation for more independence or the need for greater support; or, - Caregiver and family changes.
+- Changes in care settings, such as from hospital to home or hospital to rehab; - Changes in health status due to a new chronic, sometimes life-threatening condition; - Temporary or permanent changes in the fulcrum of care when a patient must change from a primary care physician to a specialist due to a surgical need or exacerbated by a chronic condition; - Changes in a living situation for more independence or the need for greater support; or, - Caregiver and family changes.

 During inpatient transitions, members are supported through the IHCM department.
 Members receive, at minimum, three outreach calls starting within 24 - 48 business hours of discharge.
-These calls are strategically placed to ensure the member has appropriate resources and has follow-up appointments scheduled and kept with their provider.
+These calls are strategically placed to ensure the member has appropriate resources and has follow up appointments scheduled and kept with their provider.